 A parallel to this problem is an issue that has beset Old Testament scholarship involved with the sub-discipline of Old Testament Theology for some time.
-Many suggestions have been made for a central theme, theology, centre, foundation (the list of synonyms goes on...)-the usual term is the German "Mitte"-to the Old Testament, 80 around which all the rest of the Old Testament can be systematised.
+Many suggestions have been made for a central theme, theology, centre, foundation (the list of synonyms goes on...)-the usual term is the German "Mitte"-to the Old Testament, around which all the rest of the Old Testament can be systematised.
 Some of the main problems with choosing such a "Mitte" are:

-Choosing a "Mitte" is reductionist: though great parts of the Old Testament could fit well into such a central theme.
+• Choosing a "Mitte" is reductionist: though great parts of the Old Testament could fit well into such a central theme, much of the Old Testament will have to be forced into a frock that fits it poorly.
+The Old Testament is simply too diverse a book for one neat cover.

-80 Cf. H. D. Preuβ, Theologie des Alten Testaments, Band 1: JHWHs erwählendes und verpflichtendes Handeln (Stuttgart: Kohlhammer, 1991), 25-26 for an overview.
+&lt;sup>80 Cf. H. D. Preuβ, Theologie des Alten Testaments, Band 1: JHWHs erwählendes und verpflichtendes Handeln (Stuttgart: Kohlhammer, 1991), 25-26 for an overview.

-81 Cf. e.g., Preuβ, Theologie des Alten Testaments Band 1, 25-27; Nürnberger, Theology of the Biblical Witness, 3-4, 70-85; W. Brueggemann, Old Testament Theology.
-Essays on Structure, Shape, and Text (Minneapolis: Fortress, 1992), 1-44; M. Welker, Biblische Theologie II: Fundamentaltheologisch (RGG4, Band 1 A-B, 1998), 1549-53.
+&lt;sup>81 Cf. e.g., Preuβ, Theologie des Alten Testaments Band 1, 25-27; Nürnberger, Theology of the Biblical Witness, 3-4, 70-85; W. Brueggemann, Old Testament Theology.
+Essays on Structure, Shape, and Text (Minneapolis: Fortress, 1992), 1-44; M. Welker, Biblische Theologie II: Fundamentaltheologisch (RGG, Band 1 A-B, 1998), 1549-53.